Stormchaser-cyber/Personal-Projects/Stock Data Web Scraper/Stock Data TODO.md

 		* Each "section" is 11 items
 		* Only add it into a contender section if it is on an uptick (for right now that means on a positive % change)
 		* Ends by Saving it into a csv file
+* Having a csv file that stores the filenames of files already sorted through ---------->
 * Main bot program --------------------------------------------------------------------->
 * Trading logic ------------------------------------------------------------------------>
 * Try and catch blocks for error management -------------------------------------------->